hellt/cli/README.md

 git clone https://github.com/teaxyz/cli tea cd tea

-tea run foo       # runs the local checkout passing `foo` as an argument tea install-self  # deploys the local checkout into your `~/.tea`
+deno task run foo   # runs the local checkout passing `foo` as an argument deno task install   # deploys the local checkout into your `~/.tea`
 ```

 This alias makes it so you can execute your local checkout from anywhere: